jaydevelopsshit/PlutoDocs/docs/terms.md

 ## Wall
 A Wall is an object in Terraria worlds that acts as a second layer behind blocks, you cannot physically interact with them, but you can place and break them, as well as put certain things on them, such as torches.

+## UID
+An ID that must be unique in the current context.

 ## UUID
 <a href="https://en.wikipedia.org/wiki/Universally_unique_identifier">Universally Unique Identifier</a>